Praying for Good Fortune at the Erawan Shrine in Bangkok, Thailand

 The best view of the Erawan Shrine is from the elevated Sky Train walkway but nothing compares to joining the crush of supplicants at ground level.
 Weaving through flower vendors clogging the narrow sidewalks, I passed through the iron gates of the shrine and squeezed through to the front of the seething crowd.
 Worshipers placed burning incense sticks in sand trays and prostrated three times before Brahma.
 Others placed flowers, food, and a variety of mementos on the altar, hoping to win favor from the gods.
 One man, obviously in dire need of celestial help, hefted two giant trash bags through the gates and fought his way through the jostling horde to the altar.
 From the first bag he extracted an opulent pair of golden sequined headdresses, which an attendant prominently placed on either side of Brahma.
 The four large wooden elephant carvings he pulled from the second bag were given places of honor on the four sides of the shrine, and as a final offering he handed two bottles of water to the attendant to be placed on the altar, just in case Bramha was thirsty.

 Other visitors douse themselves with holy water from one of the burnished bronze urns at the outer corners of the courtyard or hire traditional Thai dancers at the rear of the courtyard to intercede with the gods on their behalf.
 Year after year, the crazy display continues, with maintenance workers removing half-burned incense sticks and mounds of flowers almost as fast as worshipers can place them.
-In a rapidly changing Bangkok, it is reassuring that traditions at the Erawan Shrine have endured unchanged.
+In this rapidly changing city, it is reassuring that traditions at the Erawan Shrine in Bangkok have endured unchanged.
 The shrine is open each day from 6:00 a.m. to 11:00 p.m. and admission is free.